 Explore the Knights Templar Castle in Tomar, Portugal

-Tomar is an old castle town built as the headquarter of the Knights Templar and the Convent of Christ (Convento de Cristo) in Portugal in the middle of the 12th century.
+Tomar is an old castle town built as the headquarters of the Knights Templar and the Convent of Christ (Convento de Cristo) in Portugal in the middle of the 12th century.
 The imposing castle rising above the current town is of great historic value and is an enticing and well-preserved defensive construction to visit.

-Construction of the castle began in 1160 with the intention to establish a military defence that could protect the town.
+Construction of the castle began in 1160 to establish a military defence that could protect the town.
 The castle complex was founded by the crusader and grand Master of the Knights Templar, Gualdim Pais, and financially supported by King Afonso Henriques.
 The castle and its surrounding walls soon became an integral part of the defence – and is today one of the most significant examples of defensive constructions in Portugal.

 The Romanesque Charola, or Rotunda, is the oldest part of the military complex, which was built with inspiration from the Holy Land, the Mesquita da Rocha, the Mosque of Omar and the Church of the Holy Sepulchre in Jerusalem.

-A novel architectural design, introduced by the Knights Templar, is the round towers rising from the outer walls.
-This approach of constructing round towers was used, since experience abroad had shown that such towers would be more resistant to attacks.
+A novel architectural design introduced by the Knights Templar is the round towers rising from the outer walls.
+This approach of constructing round towers was used since experience abroad had shown that such towers would be more resistant to attacks.

 If you follow the Knights Templar cobblestone crosses through the streets of Tomar, you will end up in the Praça da República in front of the 18th-century town hall, Paços do Concelho, and the Church of St John the Baptist.

 The eye-catching tabuleiro is made up of 30 loaves of bread and more accessories, topped with the Cross of the Order of Christ or the Cove of the Holy Ghost, as well as paper flowers.
-The girls are part of the Procession of the Tabuleiros, which is led by the Banner of the Holy Ghost, as well as the three Crowns of the Emperors and Kings.
+The girls are part of the Procession of the Tabuleiros, led by the Banner of the Holy Ghost, as well as the three Crowns of the Emperors and Kings.
 Accompanying boys in the procession wear stylish white shirts with rolled-up sleeves, a cap, and a matching tie.

 Read next: One Day in London – See the Temple Church and São Martinho do Porto – a Seaside Village